BitTigerInst/Web_Crawler_0608/README.md

 ## Description

-This project is ultilizing Scrapy to crawl and scrape a web page (http://www.com).
+This project is ultilizing Scrapy to crawl and scrape a web page (http://www.trulia.com).
 The content crawled will be saved in MongoDB and display on our pages sorted by diferent feature like ranking and number of times read.
+This crawler collects the mortgage dataset from trulia website and we will develop a web application to display the mortgage for sale based on the zip code.
+We also apply some filters such as house's prices and condition to enhance user experience.

 ## Plan
+1) Analyze trulia's website to create data model for the project.
+2) Create a web crawler project and implement function requirements to generate the mortgage database.
+3) Integrate MongoDB with the web crawler to store all collected data.
+4) Build backend web services using Express JS.
+5) Develop frontend using Javascript, Bootstrap, and HTML5.

+##Bonus (when having extra time)
+We like to collect and display the monthly rent estimate data from [Zillow](http://www.zillow.com).
+This feature can help users gain more vision and have better decision making before purchasing the property.

 ### Todo List